elliotblanchard/food-bank-cli/notes.md

 Part two:
 https://www.youtube.com/watch?v=TaRZ9Z8dK2s&feature=emb_logo

+00:09:46
+Remember to run "bundle install" every time you re-open your project or none of the gems will work

 1. Flow
 .1a.
 User is asked for address
 .1b.
 User is asked for desired time / day of week